Wocanilo/CHIP8_Verilog/README.md

 ﻿# Hertz (WIP)
 Hertz is a CPU based on the Chip8 instruction set.
-It implements all non-graphical instructions of the Chip8 besides some exclusive instructions that lets you control circuits via the IO pins of your FPGA.
-Unlike others CPUs,  Hertz aims to be based on human time, thats why it cycles at 1 hertz.
+It implements all non-graphical instructions of the Chip8 besides an exclusive instruction that let you control circuits via the IO pins of your FPGA.

 ## Instruction set
 (Source: [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM))

 | Instruction | Mnemonic | Human|
 |--|--|--|
 | _1nnn_ | _JP addr_ |_PC = nnn_|